North Londonderry Township, Pennsylvania

 North Londonderry Township is a township in Lebanon County, Pennsylvania, United States.
 It is part of the Lebanon, PA Metropolitan Statistical Area.
 The population was 8,912 at the 2020 census.

 History

 Londonderry Township was originally part of Derry Township, Lancaster County.
 When Lebanon County was formed, the name was changed to Londonderry Township to distinguish it clearly from neighboring Derry Township in Dauphin County.

 Londonderry Township was divided into North Londonderry Township and South Londonderry Township in 1894.

 Bindnagle Evangelical Lutheran Church was added to the National Register of Historic Places in 1975.

 Geography

 According to the United States Census Bureau, the township has a total area of 10.8 square miles (28.0 km2), of which 10.8 square miles (28.0 km2) is land and 0.09% is water.
+It has one unincorporated community, Coffeetown, which is bordered by Palmyra to the south.